Skip to content

 Where the Budget Math Works

 The key decision is group size.
 St. Pete’s pricing rewards groups.
 A family of five or a friend group of six can get a private flats charter.
-Full routing flexibility, a captain focused on your group, and inshore species in calm water . for the same or less than a party boat would cost per person.
+Full routing flexibility, a captain focused on your group, and inshore species in calm water.
+For the same or less than a party boat would cost per person.

 If you’re booking for fewer than four people, the shared boat is the budget-conscious choice even at these rates.
 At four or more, run the math before assuming shared is cheaper.